MSCI Thesis Process

 Reader Outside of BU: If one of the readers is not Faculty at BU, they must be assigned as a second reader and the Special Appointment requirements apply.

-The first step in the thesis process is developing and presenting a Thesis Proposal to the MACI Director and Assistant Director for approval.
+The first step in the thesis process is developing and presenting a Thesis Proposal to the MSCI Director and Assistant Director for approval.

-The thesis proposal (usually 1-2 pages) which describes the nature of the thesis research, with a clear statement of the research question or hypothesis must be presented to the MACI Director and Assistant Director for approval prior to embarking on the thesis project.
+The MSCI Thesis Proposal (usually 1-2 pages) which describes the nature of the thesis research, with a clear statement of the research question or hypothesis must be presented to the MSCI Director and Assistant Director for approval prior to embarking on the thesis project.
 The specific primary outcome measure that will be used to answer the study question should be clearly described.
 A brief description of the planned statistical analysis is required.
 The proposal should conclude with a description of your role in the thesis research.
 The minimum role is formulating and conducting the analysis, and interpreting and writing up the results.
-In addition, a proposed time line for completion should be agreed upon by the student and the MACI Director.
+In addition, a proposed time line for completion should be agreed upon by the student and the MSCI Director.

 For more information please see: